Table of contents

-To accomplish this strategy, businesses developing their own omnichannel strategy must work with their stakeholders — product, marketing, sales, customer support, and customer success — and break down walls while containing or eliminating fragmentation.
+To accomplish this, businesses developing their omnichannel marketing strategy must work with their stakeholders — marketing, sales, customer support, and customer success — and break down walls while containing or eliminating fragmentation.

-By channeling all this information into a cohesive omnichannel strategy, customers will feel like they’re getting a more personalized experience.
-It also allows brands to collect and merge customer data from multiple channels.
-When combined, brands get a more complete picture of customer types, what they’re interested in, and their behaviors.
+By channeling all this information into a cohesive omnichannel strategy, including syncing brand and product information across all channels, (through mobile apps, websites, email marketing, online stores, social media channels, chatbot, etc.) customers will feel like they’re getting a more personalized, seamless shopping experience.
+It also allows brands to collect and merge real-time customer data from multiple channels (from loyalty programs to point-of-sale (POS) terminals).
+When combining such functionalities, brands get a more complete picture of customer types, what they’re interested in, and their behaviors.

 What channel does your business need?

-How does multichannel and single-channel commerce differ from omnichannel?
+How does multichannel and single-channel commerce differ from the omnichannel approach?
 Multichannel commerce refers to selling across multiple channels, but the strategy is often disparate, which is attributed to marketing efforts happening in silos that lack a defined cross-channel message.
 Multichannel philosophies focus on optimizing by touchpoint rather than by journey.

 Other retailers choose to sell via a single channel only.
 Some sellers limit their activities to their e-commerce storefront.
 Others rely on the Amazon marketplace, for example.

-Single-channel commerce can work, but it can be limiting for businesses because commerce goes through one sales channel, such as store-only or web-only.
-Businesses wanting to create a richer brand experience for customers must investigate additional channels for customers to experience your product.
+Single-channel commerce can work, but does it offer a seamless experience?
+On the contrary, it is limiting for businesses because commerce goes through one sales channel, such as store-only or web-only.
+Businesses wanting to create a richer, more consistent experience for customers and drive more conversions must investigate additional channels for customers to experience your product.

-The same study also learned that customers who had an omnichannel shopping experience had logged 23% more repeat shopping trips to the retailer's stores within six months.
-It also established loyalty as omnichannel customers were more likely to recommend the brand to relatives and friends than single-channel customers.
+Customers who had an omnichannel shopping experience logged 23% more repeat shopping trips to the retailer's stores within six months.

 Omnichannel commerce has momentum.
 The pandemic and its resulting health protocols prompted customers to rely on digital channels for personalized shopping and services.